1. Watch these videos

 1. Nuclear membranes reform around the separated chromosomes.

 2. The cell divides into two haploid cells, each containing one chromosome from each homologous pair.
+The chromosomes are still doubled, consisting of two sister chromatids.

 [q] How does meiosis I reduce chromosome number?